 Penn in the News

-Michael Eric Dyson of the School of Arts and Sciences comments on the newly installed president of entertainment for Black Entertainment Television.
+Michael Eric Dyson of the School of Arts and Sciences is featured for his new book, "Come Hell or High Water."

-Nathaniel Persily of the Law School comments on what the re-designing of the Supreme Court means for big business.
+Nathaniel Persily of the Law School discusses the intricacies of political donations.

-Kathleen Hall Jamieson of Penn’s Annenberg School for Communication discusses likely speech scenarios for President Bush in 2006.
+Kathleen Hall Jamieson of the Annenberg School for Public Policy discusses Presidential speech rhetoric.

 Dean Lee Stetson of Admissions discusses heavy AP course loads.

 Don Kettl of the School of Arts and Sciences discusses the advantages of democratic elections.

 Janice Fanning Madden of the School of Arts and Sciences discusses population growth in the census.

 Penn’s Annenberg Public Policy Center is cited for research on increased gambling among students.

 William Labov of the School of Arts and Sciences discusses local linguistic differences in New York State.